 About Me

-• Public Policy Impact: is a particular policy (say the Affordable Care Act’s Community Benefit clause) having its desired impact?
+- Public Policy Impact: is a particular policy (say the Affordable Care Act’s Community Benefit clause) having its desired impact?
 What do we believe the impact of a new policy will be?
+Can we optimize a particualy policy goal?

-• Future Cognizant Decision Support: How can we make healthcare providers lives easier, while encouraging system design that accounts for predicted population changes?
+- Future Cognizant Decision Support: How can we make healthcare providers lives easier, while encouraging system design that accounts for predicted population changes and climage change?

 Answering these questions will requires the technical horizons of Operations Research.
 I am eagerly working on these horizons.
+Currently, I am supported National Defence Science and Engineering (NDSEG) graduate fellowship.
 I’ve been lucky thus far to have received support from the Watson Foundation, Ernst & Young, the Office of the Executive Vice President for Research at Georgia Institute of Technology, and INFORMS.
 Along the way I’ve had awesome mentors open doors in the wonderful world of OR for me, including, Sommer Gentry, Susan Martonosi, Reza Kalhor, and my doctoral advisor, Lauren Steimle.

-I’ll be away from Georgia Tech this year (August 2022 - August 2023) as a Thomas J Watson Fellow exploring international perspectives and solutions in reducing disparities in access to healthcare and healthcare system quality.
-On fellowship, I’ll be spending a few months in each Hyderabad, Santiago, Tokyo, and Oslo before coming back to Georgia Tech.
-During this time, I’ll still be reachable via email.
-I’m going to try to keep a running blog of my activities, both curricular and extra-curricular.
+I was away from Georgia Tech this past year (August 2022 - August 2023) as a Thomas J Watson Fellow exploring international perspectives and solutions in reducing disparities in access to healthcare and healthcare system quality.
+On fellowship, I spent a few months in each Kigali, Santiago, and Oslo before coming back to Georgia Tech.
+I tried to keep a running blog of my activities, both curricular and extra-curricular.
 Feel free to take a look!

 Previously, I was an undergrad at Harvey Mudd College in Claremont, CA. While there I studied math and computational biology and graduated with distinction and CS departmental honors.
 Mudd provided me with the opportunity to build broad foundations, ranging from basic chemistry and biology into advanced mathematics and physics.
 It also allowed me the freedom to work on a couple research projects that were essential in leading me to OR.
 Detailed information is available in my resume.